newsupapat/TheInternShip/weather/README.md

 How to Run/Complie
 1. Clone it
 2. Use terminal with install node js
-3. Firstly you need to install API "npm install --save xml-js"
+3. Use "npm start" to start program

 * Type "node "node weather.js weather.xml" For show XML data
 * Type "node weather.js weather.json" For show JSON data